cits3007/cits3007.github.io/src/assessment.md

 [may be submitted](/faq#plagiarism-checks) to plagiarism detectors such as `JPlag`, `moss` or `turnitin` to detect plagiarism.

+The quizzes, tests and exam do contain theoretical questions, but are also intended to assess *practical* skills and knowledge.
+They're not completed on paper, but instead on computer (your own, for quizzes and tests, or a lab computer, for the exam) and they may ask you to write compileable and executable code, or to investigate the properties of the standard [CITS3007 development environment](/faq/#cits3007-sde).
+So make sure you have access to the development environment while you complete assessments -- you're encouraged to use it to work out or to check your answers.

 ### Common questions about assessments { #assessment-faqs # }